vinstic-myshell/myshell-doc-en/product-manual/chat-and-language-learning.md

 #### Creating Study Plans

-Currently, there is no study plan feature available, but given the powerful capabilities of AI BOT, you can directly ask the Bot to create a study plan according to your needs.
+Currently, there are no study plans available.
+However, given the powerful capabilities of the AI BOT, you can directly ask the Bot to create a study plan for you according to your needs.

 For example: